 - 2. On the General tab, modify audio alarm notification. - To enable or disable audio alarms, select Alarm audio on or Alarm audio off.

 If you turn off audio alarms, visual alarm signals still occur in the LED light bar, Device Status area, and on the Home tab in parameter frames.

-similar bell appears in the parameter frames.
+e F in the Device Status area indicates alarm audio turned off, and a similar bell appears in the parameter frames Example.
 If an alarm condition occurs, the bell is red or amber in the alarming frame, according to the priority of the alarm, as shown here: